‘Real Housewives Of Orange County’ Cast Revealed? Twitter Photos Offer Season 13 Clues

 Although a cast announcement could be weeks away, a couple of images shared by Reed with the Read on Twitter suggest that both Gina Kirschenheiter and Emily Moore Simpson have been added to the cast in either full-time or part-time roles for the series’ new installment.
 In the photos, both Kirschenheither and Moore Simpson are seen posing in what appears to be cast photos.

-Although the photos may have been altered from their original state, a number of other photos have seemingly confirmed that both women are filming for the show and rumors have been swirling for months which claim Kirschenheither and Moore Simpson are part of the new season.
+Although the photos may have been altered from their original state, a number of other photos have seemingly confirmed that both women are filming for the show and rumors have been swirling for months which claim Kirschenheither and Moore Simpson are part on the new season.

 In one recent photo of the two women, the ladies were seen enjoying time with friends in Ohio on what may have been a group trip for the show.
 According to Moore Simpson’s bio on Instagram, she’s from Ohio.